-(Current as of May 20, 2018)
+(Current as of July 25, 2019)

-NOTE: The main PBS social accounts reserves the right not to share social videos that are not square cuts.
+The main PBS social accounts reserves the right not to share social videos that are not square cuts.

-Overview: All clips, previews or extras (ex. series sell, episodic promos, and short-form video) shared on social media such as Facebook, Twitter, Instagram and YouTube, must include an approved PBS watermark throughout the entire duration of the video (excluding the endcard).
+All clips, previews or extras (ex. series sell, episodic promos, and short-form video) shared on social media such as Facebook, Twitter, Instagram and YouTube, must include an approved PBS watermark throughout the entire duration of the video (excluding the endcard).
 The placement of the watermark in the top left corner is also required.
-This position was selected because the top-left corner had the least amount of in-platform conflict to ensure maximum visibility.
+This position was selected because the top-left corner has the least amount of in-platform conflict to ensure maximum visibility.

-There are two options for including a watermark: co-branded (for pre-approved, on-going series) and PBS template watermark (for all other programs).
+There are two options for including a watermark:

-Co-branded Watermarks (Approved, on-going series)
+Co-branded Watermarks (Approved, Ongoing Series)

-Only approved, on-going series may use a co-branded watermark for social video.
-Co-branded watermarks must be approved and in-line with outlined specs by the PBS team in advance of use.
+Only approved, ongoing series may use a co-branded watermark for social video. co-branded watermarks must be approved and in-line with outlined specs by the PBS team in advance of use.
 Upon approval, PBS team must have a copy of co-branded watermark for any creative produced in-house by PBS creative services team (i.e. Press Tour filler, series sell, etc).

 Only the approved on-going series listed below are eligible for co-branded watermark use: